mciocchi/atomic_d6/README.md

 Renowned for precise and deadly swordplay, Kaelion was trained to wield a Longsword from a young age.

-## Exile of Veyndor

-Once the rightful heir to the throne, Kaelion is now a fugitive.
-Some see him as a fallen prince, others as a dangerous usurper.
-His reputation grants him access to those who would see the kingdom restored, but also makes him a prime target for bounty hunters and spies of the usurper.

 ## The Mark of Ruin

 A magical curse symbol on his arm.
-Once per session, Kaelion can invoke it for a significant magical effect, but it also causes unpredictable side effects.
+Once per Act, Kaelion can invoke it for a significant magical effect, but it also causes unpredictable side effects.

 ---